Conformal mappings in perturbative QCD: Properties of the expansions based on conformal mappings

-We emphasize that, although a formal proof is not available, the validity of the condition (\ref{eq:cnb}) is expected to hold in QCD.
-Moreover, the convergence has been tested numerically up to high orders in specific cases, as will be shown in Sect. \ref{sec:applic}.
+We emphasize that, although a formal proof is not available, the validity of the condition (\ref{eq:cnb}) is expected to hold in full QCD.
+Moreover, the convergence has been investigated numerically and turned out to be very good up to high orders in specific cases, as will be shown in Sect. \ref{sec:applic}.
+This property will play an important role in the discussion presented in the next section.